lakhanrathi575/lakhanrathi575/README.md

 :hospital:&nbsp;&nbsp;**[Hospital Management System](https://lakhanrathi575.pythonanywhere.com/)**

 This was my third year minor project.
 This project is all about making hospitals automated.
-In this project i have worked on Flask, HTML, Boostrap and Javascript.
+In this project I have worked on Flask, HTML, Boostrap and Javascript.
 <!--
 **lakhanrathi575/lakhanrathi575** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.